-I joined the University of Portsmouth as a lecturer in 2004 and was appointed Senior Lecturer in English in 2006.
+I joined the University of Portsmouth as a lecturer in 2004 and was appointed Senior Lecturer in English in 2006 and Reader in 2014.
 At Portsmouth, I completed a Postgraduate Certificate in Learning and Teaching in Higher Education in 2005 and became a Fellow of the Higher Education Academy.
 Before joining Portsmouth, I worked as a part-time teacher at the University of Kent for a number of years.
 I completed my PhD in English at Kent in 2001, having received a BA in English and Philosophy and an MA in Modern English and American Literature from University College Dublin.

 I specialise in American literature and transatlantic literary studies.
 I am currently completing my second monograph, Dickinson and her British Contemporaries, which examines connections between Dickinson’s writings and the poetry of Elizabeth Barrett Browning, Robert Browning, Alfred Tennyson, the Brontës, and George Eliot.
 In 2012, I was awarded an AHRC Early Career Fellowship to facilitate the completion of this project.